Sahanduiuc/thalesians/README.md

 Thanks for coming to my talk at Zurich.
 I hope you all enjoyed it.

-To **browse** through my slides it is enough to open the *.ipynb files on Github.
+To **browse** through my slides it is enough to open the *.ipynb files on Github, see https://github.com/tschm/thalesians.
 Github will parse them for you.
 You won't be able to repeat the computations and you won't get the fancy slideshow.
 You see the underlying notebooks only.

 To **reproduce** my results and slides you have to